-The followings are entities that have had transactions with the related parties during the periods covered in the consolidated financial statements:
+The followings are entities that have had transactions with the Comapny during the periods covered in the financial statements:

-Name of related party Relationship with the Company WINWAY TECHNOLOGY INTERNATIONAL INC. Subsidiary WINTEST ENTERPRISES LTD. (Note 1) Subsidiary WINWAY TECHNOLOGY (SUZHOU) LTD. (Note 2) Subsidiary Kaohsiung City WinWay Charity Association Same key management personnel with the Company
+Name of related party Relationship with the Company WINWAY TECHNOLOGY INTERNATIONAL INC. Subsidiary of the Company WINWAY TECHNOLOGY (SUZHOU) LTD. Subsidiary of the Company Kaohsiung City WinWay Charity Association Same key management personnel with the Company